Apply to join the housing register

 - After you have uploaded all your documents, click on the 'Submit' button.

-After we have received your documents, we will decide if you qualify to join the housing register.
+After we have received your documents and the 28 day period has ended, we will decide if you qualify to join the housing register.
 Our decision will be based on the information you have given us.
+This will take a further 28 days.

 If you are successful we will email you to tell you what priority we have given your case and send you a permanent reference number.